mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-googlesheets.md

 You can write a custom function to read or write data from a Google sheet.
 We'll use [google-auth-library](https://www.npmjs.com/package/google-auth-library) and [googleapis](https://www.npmjs.com/package/googleapis) packages for this.

 There are many ways to authenticate Google APIs, as mentioned in `google-auth-library`.
-JWTs (JSON Web Tokens) are a great choice for a server-based application.
+This guide uses JWTs (JSON Web Tokens), which are appropriate for a server-based application.

 <video controls width="100%" height="auto" style="contain" alt="google-sheet-app">
   <source src="/static/toolpad/docs/studio/examples/google-sheet.mp4" type="video/mp4">